telekom/3gpp-meeting-tools/3GPP Tools/README.md

 1. Navigate to the **3GPP Work Items** tab.
 2. Click the **🔄 Sync 3GPP WIs** button (hover over it for tooltip details) to trigger the parallel multi-threaded scraper across all 19 Technical Specification Groups and Working Groups.
 3. Monitor the real-time progress bar and status messages as records are fetched and bulk upserted into the shared database.
-4. Use the **Local Search** bar and multi-select **Checkable Dropdowns** to instantly debounce-filter the table by Acronym, Name, Code, Release, or Working Group.
-Your selected filters are automatically saved and restored between application sessions!
+4. Use the **Local Search** bar and multi-select **Checkable Dropdowns** to debounce-filter the table by Acronym, Name, Code, Release, or Working Group.
+Your selected filters are automatically saved and restored between application sessions.
-5. **Interactive Columns:** Click any blue **Latest WID** hyperlink to instantly download the document via the global search engine (or fall back to the 3GPP Web Portal).
+5. **Interactive Columns:** Click any blue **Latest WID** hyperlink to download the document via the global search engine (or fall back to the 3GPP Web Portal).
 Click the interactive **💬 Remarks** button to view a chronologically sorted history of secretary remarks for that specific work item.

 ### 📧 eMeeting Email Manager
 1. Open a specific meeting from the main database and click the yellow **📧 Emails** button.
 2. Click **⚙️ Folders** to browse your Outlook directory and safely map your Source (Inbox) and Target (Archive) folders.
 3. Click **🔄 Sync Source** to download and index all emails for this meeting.
 4. Select a TDoc thread from the **Left Panel** to view its chronological email history in the **Right Panel**.
-5. Use the **⭐ Star** and **👀 Follow** buttons in the reading pane to surgically track specific documents or entire topics.
+5. Use the **⭐ Star** and **👀 Follow** buttons in the reading pane to track specific documents or entire topics.
 Use the left-side filters to isolate these threads, and the right-side dropdowns to filter by Company or Sender strictly within a thread.
-6. Select rows and click **➡️ Move Selected** (or **⏭️ Move All**) to permanently organize the emails into dynamic Agenda Item subfolders inside your Outlook archive.
+6. Select rows and click **➡️ Move Selected** (or **⏭️ Move All**) to organize emails into dynamic Agenda Item subfolders inside your Outlook archive.
-7. Click **📊 Statistics** to generate and open a comprehensive visual analytics dashboard of the meeting's email traffic.
+7. Click **📊 Statistics** to generate and open an interactive visual analytics dashboard of the meeting's email traffic.
-8. Click any blue Sender Name in the grid to open a new email window directly to them, or click a blue Revision number to automatically download and open that document in Word.
+8. Click any blue Sender Name in the grid to open an email window directly to them, or click a blue Revision number to download and open that document in Word.

 ### 📝 Slicing & Comparing Word Documents
 1. In the **Comparison Cart** at the bottom of the Meetings Tab, sequentially select documents.
 The round-robin queue will automatically populate Slot A and Slot B with local files or fetched 3GPP Revisions.
 2. Click **Compare in Word**.
-The tool will spawn a background process, temporarily remove file locks and OS restrictions, and present you with a native Word redline document.
+The tool will spawn a background process, temporarily remove file locks, and present a native Word redline comparison.
 3. For large specs, navigate to the **Spec Splitter** tab, drag a `.docx` file, choose a Heading depth (e.g., "Level 2" for clauses like `6.1`, `6.2`), and click Split.

 ### 🎨 Visio Tools
 1. **PlantUML Editor:** Type standard PlantUML code into the left pane.
 The Live Preview will automatically update the image on the right.
 2. Click **Export Diagram ▼** and select **To Visio (.vsdx)** to generate a native Visio file, or use other options like PowerPoint, SVG, or ASCII.
 3. **Batch Process & PowerPoint Conversion:** Navigate to the **📂 Visio Tools** tab and drag-and-drop `.puml`, `.txt`, or `.pptx` (PowerPoint) files into the drop zone.
-The system will automatically detect the file type and process it into a clean, editable Visio file in the background!
+The system will detect the file type and process it into an editable Visio file in the background.

 ### ⚙️ Configuring Corporate Proxies & Networking
 If you are behind a corporate firewall:
-1. Glance at the **bottom right status bar** to instantly see your active network status (Public Internet vs. 3GPP Local Network).
+1. Glance at the **bottom right status bar** to see your active network status (Public Internet vs. 3GPP Local Network).
 2. Click the **Network Config** button in the Console Panel.
 3. Enter your HTTP/HTTPS proxies into the global session without restarting the app.
 4. Adjust the **Humanness Delays** to throttle network requests (to mimic human behavior) or set them to 0.0 for maximum download speed.